Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Later the line manager was doing his rounds and said, "Who's bleeding so much underground here?

-I didn't squeal for fear of being scolded.
+I didn't tell a thing for fear of being scolded.

-Within a month of entering the site, I experienced workplace injuries, chip allergies, and even goosebumps in my ears, which were unbearably painful.
+Within a month of entering the site, I experienced workplace injuries, chip allergies caused me to have goosebumps in my ears, which were unbearably painful.

 At that time, I was very homesick for my mother and felt that this life on my own was not as good as I thought it would be.